ros-navigation/docs.nav2.org/behavior_trees/trees/nav_to_pose_and_pause_near_goal_obstacle.rst

 .. image:: ../images/walkthrough/patience_and_recovery.png

 Once there is a significantly longer path, the child node for the ``PathLongerOnApproach`` node ticks.
-The child node is a ``RetryUntilSuccesfull`` decorator node, which inturns have a ``SequenceStar`` node as its child.
+The child node is a ``RetryUntilSuccesfull`` decorator node, which inturns have a ``SequenceWithMemory`` node as its child.
-Firstly, the ``SequenceStar`` node cancels the controller server by ticking the ``CancelControl`` node.
+Firstly, the ``SequenceWithMemory`` node cancels the controller server by ticking the ``CancelControl`` node.
 The cancellation of the controller server halts the further navigation of the robot.
-Next, the ``SequenceStar`` node ticks the ``Wait`` node, which enables the robot to wait for the given user-specified time.
+Next, the ``SequenceWithMemory`` node ticks the ``Wait`` node, which enables the robot to wait for the given user-specified time.
 Here we need to note that, the ``MonitorAndFollowPath`` is a ``ReactiveSequence`` node, therefore the ``PathLongerOnApproach`` node needs to return SUCCESS, before the ``FollowPath`` node can be ticked once again.

 In the below GIF, it can be seen that the robot is approaching the goal location, but it found an obstacle in the goal proximity, because of which the global planner, plans a longer path around.